asoffer/hop/README.md

 programming languages.

-[Stack machine](https://en.wikipedia.org/wiki/Stack_machine) interpreters differ from more traditional register-based interpreters in that hey do not use registers for passing arguments to instructions.
+[Stack machine](https://en.wikipedia.org/wiki/Stack_machine) interpreters differ from more traditional register-based interpreters in that they do not use registers for passing arguments to instructions.
 Instructions execute by pushing and popping values from the top of a stack.